Discrete diffusion-type equation on regular graphs and its applications: Relating spectral data to length spectrum data

 \subsection{Further counting problems}

-The analysis of the previous sections yielded an explicit, closed-form expression for $N_{m}$, the number of closed geodesics of length $m$ on a finite $(q+1)$-regular graph, in terms of a finite sum involving the length spectrum of the adjacency matrix.
+The analysis of the previous sections provided an explicit, closed-form expression for $N_{m}$, the number of closed irreducible walks without tails of length $m$ on a finite $(q+1)$-regular graph, in terms of a finite sum involving the length spectrum of the adjacency matrix.
 In the setting of continuous time heat kernels, as in \cite{CJK14} or \cite{Mn07}, the authors obtain expressions which relate a spectral term, often finite, to a geometric term, which is an infinite sum in the continuous time setting.
 In the discrete time setting we study in this article, the geometric side of the identities we study also is finite.
 As a result, the formula for $N_{m}$ follows from our heat kernel formulas and elementary linear algebra.

 Let us now briefly describe how one can expand the approach taken above to the case when $X$ is infinite.

 One begins with the pre-trace formula as given in Corollary \eqref{cor: pre-trace}.
 It is not necessary to take $x=x_{0}$, but certainly that is a possibility.
 For a fixed integer $t$, the left-hand side of the formulas in Corollary \eqref{cor: pre-trace} could be taken as written or expanded into a series involving the various moments of the spectral measure.
 As in Section \ref{sec: evaluating_N_m}, one can solve for $b_{m}(x)$, ultimately obtaining an expression for $b_{t}(x)$ in terms of the $m$-th moments of the spectral measure, for all $m \leq t$, and special values of the discrete $I$-Bessel function.
 Equivalently, the formulas for $b_{t}(x)$ will involve the shifted moments